-However, a large majority of bloggers still do not understand how to make money from their blogs.
+That being said, a majority of bloggers still do not understand how to make money from their blogs.

-Even when they do have some knowledge, a majority won’t earn anything close to a full time income.
+Even when they do have some knowledge, most will not make anything close to a full time income.

 Starting your own blog or website has never been easier, thanks to the development of technology online.